 US Airways operates the fifth largest airline in the United States as measured by domestic revenue passenger miles ("RPMs") and available seat miles ("ASMs").
 US Airways has hubs in Charlotte, Philadelphia and Phoenix and a focus city in Washington, D.C. at Ronald Reagan Washington National Airport ("Washington National").
-US Airways offers scheduled passenger service on more than 3,200 flights daily to more than 200 communities in the United States, Canada, Mexico, Europe, the Middle East, the Caribbean, Central and South America.
+US Airways offers scheduled passenger service on more than 3,100 flights daily to more than 200 communities in the United States, Canada, Mexico, Europe, the Middle East, the Caribbean, and Central and South America.
 US Airways also has an established East Coast route network, including the US Airways Shuttle service.
-US Airways had approximately 52 million passengers boarding its mainline flights in 2010.
-During 2010, US Airways' mainline operation provided regularly scheduled service or seasonal service at 132 airports, while the US Airways Express network served 155 airports in the United States, Canada and Mexico, including 75 airports also served by the mainline operation.
-US Airways Express air carriers had approximately 28 million passengers boarding their planes in 2010.
-As of December 31, 2010, US Airways operated 339 mainline jets and is supported by US Airways Group's regional airline subsidiaries and affiliates operating as US Airways Express under capacity purchase agreements, which operated 231 regional jets and 50 turboprops.
-US Airways' prorate carriers operated 10 turboprops and three regional jets at December 31, 2010.
+US Airways had approximately 53 million passengers boarding its mainline flights in 2011.
+During 2011, US Airways' mainline operation provided regularly scheduled service or seasonal service at 133 airports, while the US Airways Express network served 156 airports in the United States, Canada and Mexico, including 78 airports also served by the mainline operation.
+US Airways Express air carriers had approximately 28 million passengers boarding their planes in 2011.
+As of December 31, 2011, US Airways operated 340 mainline jets and is supported by US Airways Group's regional airline subsidiaries and affiliates operating as US Airways Express under capacity purchase agreements, which operated 233 regional jets and 50 turboprops.
+US Airways' prorate carriers operated seven turboprops and seven regional jets at December 31, 2011.

-As of December 31, 2010, US Airways employed approximately 30,900 active full-time equivalent employees.
-Approximately 85% of employees are covered by collective bargaining agreements with various labor unions.
+As of December 31, 2011, US Airways employed approximately 31,500 active full-time equivalent employees.
+Approximately 84% of employees are covered by collective bargaining agreements with various labor unions.
 US Airways' pilots and flight attendants are currently working under the terms of their respective US Airways or America West Airlines, Inc. ("AWA") collective bargaining agreements, as modified by transition agreements reached in connection with the merger.
+In January 2012, US Airways reached a tentative agreement with the Association of Flight Attendants ("AFA") for a single labor agreement applicable to both US Airways and AWA.
+This tentative agreement is subject to ratification by the AFA membership and if ratified, would become amendable five years from the date it is signed.